Despite the name and the affiliation with the United Kingdom’s national airline, it’s very easy to earn British Airways Avios here in Canada.

 But if you wanted to do Vancouver to Los Angeles to Hong Kong, with the first segment on American Airlines, that’d be 1,081 miles for YVR–LAX and 7,260 miles for LAX–HKG.
 You’d be charged 9,000 Avios for the first leg (Zone 2) and 51,500 Avios for the second (Zone 9), for a grand total of 60,500 Avios – a 29,500 Avios premium just for the luxury of stopping in Los Angeles!

 As you can see, in general, it’s best to look for direct flights rather than connections when it comes to Avios redemptions.

-This is in contrast to a region-based award chart like Aeroplan’s, in which connections are often irrelevant to the mileage cost.
 Do bear in mind that while it’s generally the case that adding a connection will increase the Avios cost, there are still exceptions to this rule, which can make for some interesting sweet spots!
-I may well discuss this further in a future post.

 For now, take note of one other great thing about Avios.
 Since flights are essentially priced out one-by-one according to the distance-based reward chart, you can effectively have as many stopovers and open-jaws as you’d like.

 Think about it, all you’re doing in an Avios award ticket is booking one or more one-way flights.
 The Avios required is then calculated based on the total distance of all flights.

 That’s true whether you’re booking a short hop, a round-trip ticket, or a crazy round-the-world flying frenzy – it makes no difference how long you stop in a particular city, since the mileage cost is directly proportional to your distance flown.

 Well, that’s partially true.
 The mileage cost isn’t entirely directly proportional to your distance flown.